Volunteers with speed guns strike back

 However, if they receive three of these letters, they may get a home visit from a police officer and their vehicle details could be put on a police database.

-Of the 35,000 letters it is has sent out to motorists in London in the past two years, TfL says only 2% of recipients have re-offended.
+Of the 35,000 letters it has sent out to motorists in London in the past two years, TfL says only 2% of recipients have re-offended.

 A study it conducted in Aylmer Road, in Barnet, north London, suggested that volunteers working for a year were able to bring down the average speed by 11mph, to 31mph - below the 40mph limit.